 You need a better approach to automate cloud security

-As the list of public cloud services, configurations settings, and dependencies between them all grow exponentially, it’s becomes humanly impossible for developers to know all the configuration security best practices or have the ability to monitor the impact of a simple configuration drift can have over time.
+As the list of public cloud services, configuration settings, and dependencies between them all grow exponentially, it’s become humanly impossible for developers to know all the configuration security best practices or have the ability to monitor the impact a simple configuration drift can have over time.
 This is the primary reason why misconfigurations are highly prevalent and the leading cause of security breaches in the cloud.

 However, to counter external threats, you need to complement detection with an even better response plan.
 Executing a successful remediation strategy to fix misconfigurations requires strong collaboration between developers and the rest of your team.
 Everyone needs to build a shared understanding of the deployment context and the security policies to align on remediation steps that don’t disrupt application availability.
 Scaling security also means you’ll need to uniquely address the needs of all your different teams and applications.